Orlando do Campo

 Ms. Jaramillo is a cum laude graduate of the University of Miami School of Law.
 During law school, she gained hands-on experience acting as an intern for both the United States District Court and the Federal Public Defender’s Office for the Southern District of Florida.
 She is a member of the Florida Bar, and licensed to practice in the U.S. District Court for the Southern District of Florida.
 Ms. Jaramillo was born in Colombia.
 Her work frequently draws on both her familiarity with Colombia and her fluency in Spanish.

 Mike Rutledge represents clients in complex civil and criminal litigation matters.
-A 2020 graduate of the University of Miami, Mike brings years of experience as a paralegal on trial teams in complex civil litigation matters at prestigious law firms, including Morrison Foerster, on behalf of major corporate clients, including Apple.
+Enhancing his abilities as a practicing attorney, Mike brings years of experience as a paralegal on trial teams in complex civil litigation matters at prestigious law firms, including Morrison Foerster, on behalf of major corporate clients, including Apple.

 Mike’s work on behalf of the Northern California Innocence Project, for which he was awarded the The Wiley W. Manuel Certificate for Pro Bono Legal Services, lay a strong foundation in criminal law.